gax1985/NSCC/NSCC/Cyber Crime Survey/Oct. 26th - Cyber Crime Group Research.md

 Organized crime gangs build the infrastructure the hackers use.
 They charge for it.
 Regardless of the outcome, they always make money,where it is hundreds of Billions a year.

 The US called it "Transnational Organized Crime".
 Their victims are worldwide.
-We know that when we talk about Russian gangs, their victims are elsewhere in the world, mostly developed coutnries.
-Unlike organized crime groups, they can be ephemeral, where they disppear.
+We know that when we talk about Russian gangs, their victims are elsewhere in the world, mostly developed countries.
+Unlike organized crime groups, they can be ephemeral, where they disappear.

 Sustained groups , when we consider organized crime, they are people that live as outlaws who live outside the law.
 They are highly respected and feared.
 They are generous to those who support them.
 Ron's neighbourhood was a gang.
 You existed in the gang because everyone knew you.
 Someone who walked into the neighbourhood that did not belong was in trouble.
 The police was seen as enemies.
 Ron was beaten almost to death by another gang.
 Ron's mother called the police, and the neighbourhood guys informed him not to talk to the police, and they took care of it.

 You may ask yourself, why do people tolerate them?
 They look after their communities.
-They have a social support sytem, where they pay for the young's education.
+They have a social support system, where they pay for the young's education.
 The whole family would live like this for generations.
 Marriot's gang is very active.
-They started with their grandfather, who trained his kids to sell alcohoil, and the kids sold drugs and anything to make money on the side.
+They started with their grandfather, who trained his kids to sell alcohol, and the kids sold drugs and anything to make money on the side.
 Everyone supported them until they go against the grain.
 Those are sustained groups, and are very difficult to infiltrate, due to them being based on connections.
 There are certain gangs , such as Mazzafuca.
 Whoever joined them based on someone vouching for them and if that person who vouched for them was a police officer, the family of that individual was in trouble.

 They were ephemeral, where they could disappear.
 Hacker groups like Anonymous contained members who were unknown but respected.
-Anonytmous had police officers as members.
+Anonymous had police officers as members.

 Almost always, the motivation is financial.
 Luckily, they target highly-valued targets.
 The ransomware gangs target large organizations with critical data at risk.